Written by KidApprovedBC 11/06/18

 We love our local businesses and are thrilled to feature White Rock Skimboarding this month.
 This locally owned and operated company was founded in 2014 by then eighteen-year old Alex Dobbie.
 He decided to parlay his love of skimboarding into a summer job, and launched camps on White Rock’s West Beach.
-The response was phenomenal, and now into the fourth season of operation, White Rock Skimboarding offers multiple day camps or private and group lessons to meet all your skimboarding needs.
+The response was phenomenal, and now into the fifth season of operation, White Rock Skimboarding offers multiple day camps, private & group lessons, and skimboards available for rentals and purchases to meet all your skimboarding needs.

 White Rock Skimboarding Camps